Harry W. Cherry Accounting Education Fellowship – Established 1979

 This fellowship was established by Mr. Scott to support a student in the MAC program who has a record of demonstrated academic achievement and a desire to pursue a career in accounting.

 To support scholarships to undergraduate students attending the Kenan-Flagler Business School.
-Award is based on ability, as indicated by a sound scholastic record and financial need.
+Award is based on ability, as indicated by a sound scholastic record.
 In addition, preference is given to students accepted into the Master of Accounting Program and who are entering the program.

 John L. Brantley and Deloitte Fellowship - Established 1989